JimmyLuong710/InflunceCL-ELI/README.md

-# InfluenceCL combine to ELI for incremental learning
+# InfluenceCL combines with ELI for incremental learning

 ## Dependencies